IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ```

 > [!Note]
-> You can use the `GroupKey` property only if your data source is comprised of type Object[].
+> The `GroupKey` property will only have effect if your data source consists of complex objects.

 #### Sorting Direction

 The combo component also exposes an option for setting whether groups should be sorted in ascending or descending order.
-By default the sorting order is ascending:
+By default, the sorting order is ascending:

 ```html
 <igc-combo group-sorting="desc"></igc-combo>